Infinity Kappa vs Alpine Type-R

 These tweeters ensure the delivery of excellent high-frequency sound output in your music, despite the location of your speakers in your vehicle.
 They also have EQ rings mounted at the front of their tweeters that swivel in all directions to boost your speaker’s off-axis response.

-By aiming the tweeters by hand, you create better staging and stereo imagery for the ideal audio experience.
+Aiming the tweeters by hand creates better staging and stereo imagery for the ideal audio experience.

 Woofer composition and surround

-Woofers are in-charge of delivering your music’s bass output, while woofer surround is vital in reducing the amount of resonant vibrations from the low-frequency sound waves produced by the woofer.
+Woofers are in charge of delivering your music’s bass output.
+In contrast, the woofer surround is vital in reducing the resonant vibrations from the low-frequency sound waves produced by the woofer.

-As such, woofer surround is responsible for ensuring there is no sound distortion as you listen to your favorite music on your speakers.
+As such, woofer surround ensures no sound distortion as you listen to your favorite music on your speakers.

-The Infinity brand is well-known to produce car speakers with their Patented Plus One high-quality woofer cones with hi-roll butyl rubber surround.
+The Infinity brand is well-known for producing car speakers with their Patented Plus One high-quality woofer cones with hi-roll butyl rubber surround.

 It hi-roll butyl rubber surround makes the woofer more flexible and durable, ensuring that the speakers last for a long time while in optimal use.

-Alternatively, Alpine Type-R speakers consist of 6-3/4″ multi-layer hybrid fiber woofers that deliver a really punchy low-frequency output.
-These woofers have a Bi-Amp ready design and a waveguide mounted over the middle cap of the cone to further increase the sound quality of the speakers and prevent distortion.
+Alternatively, Alpine Type-R speakers have 6-3/4″ multi-layer hybrid fiber woofers that deliver a punchy low-frequency output.
+These woofers have a Bi-Amp-ready design and a waveguide mounted over the middle cap of the cone to increase the sound quality of the speakers further and prevent distortion.

-They also have high-density polymer surround to ensure the woofers produce extended and consistent cone movement that pushes maximum air, delivering more bass output.
+They also have high-density polymer surround to ensure the woofers produce extended, consistent cone movement that pushes maximum air, delivering more bass output.

 Sensitivity rating

 The sensitivity rating of a speaker is the measurement of its sound output and power input.
-It is the measure of the relationship between how loudly your speakers will perform their function given a specific electrical input level.
+It measures the relationship between how loudly your speakers will perform their function given a specific electrical input level.

 Measured in decibels per one watt per one meter, sensitivity is about how high the volume on your amplifier needs to be for your speakers to play their best.